OpenCHAMI/tutorial-2025/Phase 1/Readme.md

 ## Start OpenCHAMI

 Even OpenCHAMI runs as a collection of containers.
-Podman's integration with systemd allows us to start, stop, and trace OpenCHAMI as a set of dependent services through the `openchami.target` unit.
+Podman's integration with Systemd allows us to start, stop, and trace OpenCHAMI as a set of dependent services through the `openchami.target` unit.

 ```bash
 sudo systemctl start openchami.target